How Workflows Help When 3D Printing Is Introduced at Your Company

 Automated Workflows Reduce Mistakes, Do-Overs

-When you create a custom workflow for, say, a 3D-printed prototype of a custom, limited edition container you plan to create for your product, you need to minimize the number of attempts it takes to get it exactly right.
+When you create a custom workflow application for, say, a 3D-printed prototype of a custom, limited edition container you plan to create for your product, you need to minimize the number of attempts it takes to get it exactly right.

 When someone creates a computer model, it should be reviewed by a separate person to look for mistakes and potential problems.
 Once the model appears to be up to standards, approval can be granted, and the print file can be converted to the right file format for the printer.
 If you’re contracting with a 3D printing provider, the print file can be delivered electronically with “read” receipt, so you know the provider received it.
 By creating an automated workflow around 3D printing, you have the checks and balances you need to ensure that do-overs are kept to a minimum.